 Clubs:

-First laid out as a recreation ground in 1927, the first known game was between Hastings Rangers and Hailsham on 22 October 1927; Rangers would go onto to call the ground home up until the present day.
-Pitches were initially laid out on the field closest to Bexhill Road, but the ground lacked any facilities.
-It was reported in the Hastings Observer that St Leonards Hockey Club were using the Bathing Pool for changing accommodation and the South Saxons were using the Fountain Hotel in the 1950s...
+First marked out in 1927, the earliest recorded football match here was between Hastings Rangers and Hailsham on 22 October that year.
+Rangers have used the ground ever since.
+Early pitches were located closest to Bexhill Road, but the site lacked facilities; the Hastings Observer reported that St Leonards Hockey Club changed at the Bathing Pool and the South Saxons at the Fountain Hotel during the 1950s.

-Hastings & Bexhill Rugby Club were using the Pebsham Aerodrome site for training in the 1950s and this stretch of land became the second tier of the recreation ground.
-Hastings Rangers had also moved to their own pitch on the ground adjacent to the garden centre, which hosted county league football between 1952 and 1973; plus a for brief period in the late 1970s when Hastings Town played here when upgrading their ground at the Firs.
+Hastings & Bexhill Rugby Club were training on the Pebsham Aerodrome site during the 1950s, and this stretch of land later became the second tier of the recreation ground.
+Around the same time, Hastings Rangers moved to their own pitch on the adjacent ground next to the garden centre, which hosted county league football from 1952 to 1973, as well as briefly in the late 1970s when Hastings Town played there while upgrading the Firs.

-The two floor pavilion which stood at the southern end of the ground was the clubhouse for the South Saxons Hockey Club before they relocated and demolished this was circa 2015.
-As well as Hockey, the ground has hosted rugby, cricket and American football; there also had been proposals to build a driving range at the western end of the ground and the Pebsham Motor Racing Circuit to the north.
+The two‑storey pavilion at the southern end of the ground served for many years as the clubhouse of the South Saxons Hockey Club, before the club relocated and the building was demolished around 2015.
+Alongside hockey, the ground has also hosted rugby, cricket and American football.
+Over the years, proposals were made for additional facilities, including a driving range at the western end of the site and the Pebsham Motor Racing Circuit to the north.

 Also known as: Elphinstone Road